Eschatologue/CM_wiki/docs/class/ranger/gloom-stalker.md

 ***Ambusher's Leap.*** At the start of the first turn of each combat, your **:rsc-spd: Speed**{ .em } increases by 30 feet until the end of that turn.

 ***Frighten.*** When you attack a creature and hit it with a weapon, you can deal an extra 2d6 Psychic damage.
-You can use this benefit only once per turn, you can use it a number of times equal a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.
+You can use this benefit only once per turn, you can use it a number of times equal a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 ***Initiative Bonus.*** When you roll Initiative, you can add your Wisdom modifier to the roll.